Patriot Brains

 Patriot Brains is a New Zealand comedy panel game show, airing on TVNZ 2 in New Zealand and SBS Viceland in Australia since April 2021.

+Premise

 The show, hosted by English comedian Bill Bailey in series 1 and Sue Perkins in series 2, focuses on the trans-Tasman rivalry by pitting two teams of three comics from Australia and New Zealand against each other.
 The host asks the teams a series of general knowledge questions about their respective countries from a revolving pool of categories.

+Production

 New Zealand production company thedownlowconcept produces the series, which receives funding from NZ On Air.

+Broadcast

+The first series of Patriot Brains aired in early 2021 in Australia and New Zealand, and the second series was broadcast in February 2023 in New Zealand.